ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 4\.
 Type current value of the X coordinate into the "Value" control of the Cheat Engine window.

 5\.
-Press the "First Scan" button to search the typed value into memory of ColorPix process.
+Press the "First Scan" button to search the typed value into the memory of ColorPix process.
 The number in the "Value" control should match the X coordinate that is displayed in ColorPix window at the moment when you are pressing the "First Scan" button.
 You can use *Tab* and *Shift+Tab* keys to switch between the "Value" control and "First Scan" button.
 It allows you to keep pixel coordinate unchanged during switching.

 Search results will be displayed in the list control: